jtanasi12/Angry-Weeds-Final/README.md

 The Angry Weeds project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code in accordance with the terms specified in the license.

 Please note that this repository is for educational purposes and primarily intended for the software engineering class.
-Thank you, enjoy!
+Thank you, please enjoy!